pedregon/mason/README.md

-Therefore, to remain idiomatic, `ServiceFunc` was created to serve as a [functional option](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) for `Builder` when [`Configure`](https://github.com/pedregon/mason/blob/main/v1/mason.go) is called to construct a `Container`of loosely coupled application layer logic.
-In the following diagram, arrow direction represents use where Mason components are aligned with an example layered architecture.
+Therefore, to remain idiomatic, `ServiceFunc` was created to serve as a [functional option](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) for `Builder` when [`Configure`](https://github.com/pedregon/mason/blob/main/v1/mason.go) is called to construct a `Container`of loosely coupled application layer logic. `Container` is the end product for presentation layer use.
+In the following diagram, arrow direction represents use.
+Masoncomponents are aligned with an example layered architecture.

 ![layers](docs/layers.png)

-`Container` is the end product for presentation layer use.
 Mason by no means claims to be a perfect solution, and it is open to feedback!
 ## Contributing
 This project is open to [pull requests](https://github.com/pedregon/mason/pulls)!